Deportation & Removal

 There are a number of circumstances that could lead to an individual being placed in deportation or removal proceedings.
 The most common reasons immigrants are placed in deportation or removal proceedings are:

-• Certain misdemeanor and many felony criminal conviction(s)
+• Certain misdemeanor and many felony criminal convictions

-• Aggravated felony convictions - legal definition
+• Aggravated felony convictions (as defined by law)

-• Certain national security offenses
+• Violations of national security laws

 • Failure to maintain non-immigrant status